jsbisht/aws-developer-associate/cloud-formation.md

 In the example above, when you create a bucket using custom resource

-- the stack will create an empty bucket and notify the lambda with data about the bucket creation
+- the stack will create an empty bucket and notify the lambda with an event about the bucket creation
-- CustomLambda function will upload the objects that are required into the bucket and notify CFN that its done.
+- CustomLambda function will upload the objects that are required into the bucket and signal CFN that its done.
 - This will move the stack into CREATE_COMPLETE state
 - So, even if objects into the bucket are loaded externally, the stack will not be impacted.
 - When a delete stack operation happens in this case, instead of attempting to delete the bucket first, CFN will follow the reverse order of the creation.
 - So CFN will attempt to delete the Custom Resource i.e. CustomLambda function by sending it a event
 - Using the event data lambda will perform operations on the bucket, which here means clearing the bucket content
-- Once done it will respond back to CFN about completion
+- Once done it will signal CFN about completion
 - CFN will now proceed to deleting the bucket successfully

 ---